alexmaret/openhab-binding-zmote/README.md

 ## IR Configuration

-The IR code configuration is based on a configuration file you can download from the ZMote webapp.
+The IR code configuration is based on a configuration file you can download from the ZMote webapp, as described [here](https://community.openhab.org/t/openhab-zmote-binding/14226/23).
 Just configure your IR remotes with the webapp and download the configuration in JSON format.
 The full path to the configuration file has to be specified in the Thing configuration.
 To reference a button, use the value provided for the "key" field.

 ## Thing Configuration